 Crispy Kale Chips are crunchy and salty and the tastiest possible way to eat more greens!

 Kale Chips are a fantastic idea.
 Sometimes you just want a crunchy, salty snack with all your heart… but you need to eat your vegetables too.
+That’s why kale is a perfect option to keep stocked in your kitchen to make these healthy, crispy treats!

 Eastern View: Kale has bitter and astringent qualities.
 These qualities help to detox and lighten the body and what better time to do that then spring or Kapha season.
 While kale is best for Pitta and Kapha individuals, when used right, Vatas can benefit from this nutrient-packed plant too.